sauravraghuvanshi/azure-docs-powershell/Az/Az.HDInsight/Disable-AzHDInsightMonitoring.md

 ```

 ## DESCRIPTION
-The **Disable-AzHDInsightMonitoring** cmdlet disables monitoring in a Azure HDInsight cluster.
+The **Disable-AzHDInsightMonitoring** cmdlet disables the Classic Azure Monitor logs integration on an HDInsight cluster.

 ## EXAMPLES